adno/git-rsync/README.rst

      -u, --update
                  Push or pull added, modified, and untracked files since the last commit (mimicks "git status").
+     -f, --force
+                 Force overwrite newer files.
+(By default files that are newer on the receiver are skipped during sync.)

    Arguments:
      <command>   push, pull